 This is part 3 in our week-long Super Bowl deep dive on the betting aspects of the game.
 In PA and can’t bet online yet?
-That’s cool, find out when you can here, or just read the piece for an insightful, numbers-based preview of the game.
+That’s cool, find out when you can bet online in PA, or just read the piece for an insightful, numbers-based preview of the game.
 On Monday, we covered Super Bowl prop bets.
 Yesterday, the over-under.
 Today, why the Rams can win and cover.
 I bet you can’t guess what’s tomorrow.

 This Isn’t Exactly David vs. Goliath

 Despite an overwhelming amount of the money pouring in on the Patriots ahead of Super Bowl 53, this game isn’t exactly a David vs. Goliath matchup.
 It just seems that way.
 It’s true that bettors are backing the favorite at historic levels with nearly 80% of the money on the Patriots, but New England remains less than a field goal favorite in a game that essentially opened as a pick ’em at most books.
 The truth is that the NFC Champion Rams are loaded with talent on both sides of the football and looked like a superior team to the Patriots throughout the regular season.
 Of course, that was before the Patriots dropped 78 total points in two impressive postseason wins headlined by a pair of lights-out performances from Tom Brady that put his team back in the Super Bowl.
 Again.

 It hasn’t mattered to the majority of bettors to this point that Los Angeles has scored 32.4 points per game this season, that Aaron Donald may be football’s most disruptive force, or that the Rams overcame a 13-0 deficit on the road in a hostile environment against the Super Bowl favorite Saints to reach this point.
 Maybe it has something to do with the pass interference no-call, but it shouldn’t, and I think that many have simplified this game by asking themselves this question: